CN Donates $500,000 to Rail Transportation Program

 February 14, 2013—

-CN, North America’s Railroad, announced today it has donated $500,000 to Michigan Technological University's Rail Transportation Program to create the CN Endowed Fellowship in Rail Transportation.
+When you're trying to develop tomorrow's workforce, it pays to have corporate partners on board.
+Today, CN announced today it has donated $500,000 to Michigan Technological University's Rail Transportation Program to create the CN Endowed Fellowship in Rail Transportation.
 This brings CN’s total funding to the program to $750,000.

 Building on the CN Rail Transportation Education Center that opened in 2010, the endowment will support rail transportation-related projects and research, as well as hardware and software resources for students, and provide student scholarships.